whatwg/web-history/README.md

   among browser projects, starting in mid-2008.

 - [Android mobile-device platform announced](http://www.openhandsetalliance.com/press_110507.html);
-  it is notable for including a mobile browser that uses WebKit as the browser engine; however, it will be nearly a year before any Android devices actually begin to ship.
+  it is notable for including a mobile browser that uses WebKit as its browser engine; however, it will be nearly a year before any Android devices actually begin to ship.